sandeepbikkana/VoiceGuardAI/README.md

-CI/CD Pipeline for ML Application (Deepfake Pipeline Demo) Overview
+CI/CD Pipeline for ML Application (Task 11)
+Overview

-This repository demonstrates a CI/CD pipeline for an ML-style application, designed in the context of a deepfake processing system.
+This repository demonstrates a CI/CD pipeline for an ML-style application, created to satisfy Task 11: CI/CD Pipeline for Deepfake Processing.

-The focus of this project is CI/CD automation—including testing, linting, containerization, and deployment.
+The focus is on automation and deployment, not on model complexity.
-A minimal placeholder application is used instead of an actual deepfake model to keep the emphasis on DevOps practices.
+A minimal placeholder service is used to represent where deepfake inference logic would exist in a real system.

-Key Features
+What This Project Demonstrates

 Automated CI using GitHub Actions

 Unit testing with PyTest

-Code quality checks using Flake8
+Code quality checks with Flake8

-Containerized build with Docker
+Dockerized application build

-Deployment using Render (Free Tier)
+Deployment using a free-tier cloud service (Render)

 Tech Stack